data-steve/data-steve.github.io/_backlog/2016-03-28-medium2jekyll-r-pkg.md

 `new_post()` has several things going on to save the file with the correct file-naming conventions that Jekyll expects, namely <grin>, one that has a date and file name as a markdown file.
 For example, `new_post("the end of the year", date = "2016-12-31")` would create and open a file named `2016-12-31-the-end-of-the-year.md` with markdown boilerplate already containing the title in titlecase.

+`new_post()` is set up to check if your current working directory has `"github"` in the path.
+It also is going to create the file in a `"./_posts/"` subfolder, as this is where Jekyll looks for post content.

 There are other aspects of the **medium2jekyll** package which are generically useful for converting html files to markdown that I may explore further at my new blog: [data-steve.github.io](data-steve.github.io).

+<a class="github-button" href="https://github.com/data-steve/medium2jekyll" data-icon="octicon-star" data-style="mega">medium2jekyll</a>